 'You can stand down now, Dad.' - John's dementia story

 When John’s dad, Michael, was diagnosed with Alzheimer’s disease, it fell to him to provide the necessary care.
-With his training, Jon to delivered care like a military operation – right to the end.
+With his training, John approached the delivery of care like a military operation – right to the end.

 My dad was born in 1934 in Suffolk – he left school at 14 and joined my grandad on the fishing boats in the North Sea.
 It was a very hard life, and from there, he went into the Royal Navy and served for 15 years.
 He became chief engineer, which he was so proud of.